planetarium/agent8-templates/basic-3d-minecraft/PROJECT.md

   - **`scene/`**: Contains components related to 3D scene setup.

-    - **`GameScene.tsx`**: Sets up the React Three Fiber `Canvas` component (implementing the Pointer Lock feature), utilizes `KeyboardControls` for handling keyboard inputs, configures the physics simulation using the `Physics` component from `@react-three/rapier`, and loads the `Experience` component with `Suspense` to initialize the 3D rendering environment.
+    - **`GameScene.tsx`**: Sets up the React Three Fiber `Canvas` component (implementing the Pointer Lock feature), utilizes `KeyboardControls` for handling keyboard inputs, configures the physics simulation using the `Physics` component from `@react-three/rapier`, integrates `FirstPersonViewController` and `FollowLight` within the physics context, and loads the `Experience` component with `Suspense` to initialize the 3D rendering environment.
     - **`PreloadScene.tsx`**: Manages asset preloading before the game starts and displays a loading progress bar.

   - **`ui/`**: Directory containing components related to the user interface (UI).